Engr-Jaydip-Shinde/WORKS/Read.md

 # this repository only have two folders but lot of content there....Explore and use it for you benefits...
 # Thank You.....

+File named as DSA contains the Lots of the DSA related questions and concepts...which are coded in the java..
+Also this file contains the Project Which is named as <b>MULTICALCULATOR</b>
+<b>You can acces the project here : </b> [text](https://multicalculatorweb.netlify.app/)